ElectroPrashant/Emergency-fire-sprinkler-using-Arduino-Uno/README.md

  More levels of water pressures can be introduced according to the needs.

 # Use
-It is very Important to be conscious of emergency situations like fire break inside a room/building.
-The most Important part of handling such situations is Evacuation from the fireplace, however while emergency water sprinklers flooding the place with high pressure water, it would be very difficult to do so.
-Thus, this Idea of using only required amount of water pressure according to the situation and surrounding is very necessary and useful.
+It is crucial to maintain awareness of emergency situations such as fires occurring within enclosed spaces like rooms or buildings.
+Evacuation from the fire site is paramount in such scenarios.
+However, the effectiveness of evacuation can be hindered when emergency water sprinklers inundate the area with high-pressure water, creating obstacles and hazards for individuals attempting to escape.
+Therefore, implementing a system that adjusts water pressure based on the specific situation and surroundings is not only necessary but also highly beneficial in ensuring efficient emergency response and evacuation procedures.